cbritsch42/cbritsch42.github.io/README.md

 This page serves as an introduction to myself and my work as I learn software engineering to supplement my networking experience.

-As I complete projects, they will be pushed to this site.
+As I complete projects, they will be linked to this site.